cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 * Check the FreeBayes user manual to see other options.
 	+ Can you tell why we have used the `-u` option?

-**Keep in mind:** This was a pragmatic choice for this practical, however, as per FreeBayes manual page, this is **NOT** the best practice!
+	+ **Keep in mind:** This was a pragmatic choice for this practical, however, as per FreeBayes manual page, this is **NOT** the best practice!
 See section ‘Getting the best results’ [here](https://github.com/ekg/freebayes).

-:question: :question: :question: :question: **Questions**

 * Select SNPs from the FreeBayes vcf file using gatk SelectVariants.